Kamla (film)

-Kamla is a 1984 Hindi film produced and directed by Jagmohan Mundhra, starring Deepti Naval, Shabana Azmi, and Marc Zuber in lead roles.
-The film is titled after the character of Naval.
+Kamla is a 1984 Hindi film produced and directed by Jagmohan Mundhra, starring Deepti Naval in the title role, Shabana Azmi, and Marc Zuber in lead roles.
 The screenplay by Vijay Tendulkar was based on his play Kamala, written in 1981.

 Plot

 Jaisingh Jadav (Marc Zuber), a Delhi-based journalist finds that even to this date, the flesh trade exists in a village in Madhya Pradesh, the victims being girls belonging to the Bhil tribe.
 Like any avid journalist, he travels to the village, followed by really buying a girl named Kamla (Deepti Naval) and takes her to his home in Delhi.
 As his intentions are good, some days later he holds a press conference where he reveals the actual wrongdoings going on in the village.